calbertiboms/INDE_577/Supervised Machine Learning/Linear Regression/README.md

 - Train the neuron on the dataset using gradient descent.
 - Explore the impact of different learning rates on model performance.
+- Explore the impact of using more features in the analysis.

 ### **4. Visualization**

 - Compare model predictions against actual target values.
 - Visualize the effect of learning rate adjustments using subplots.
+- Analyze the MSE and MAE reduction.
+- Understand the impact of using more features.

 ---

 ## **Results**
 - **Prediction Accuracy**:
-  - The model successfully fits the data when an appropriate learning rate is chosen.
+  - The model successfully fits the data when an appropriate learning rate and amount of features is chosen.
 - **Learning Rate Impact**:
   - Smaller learning rates converge slowly but are more stable.
   - Larger learning rates can overshoot the minimum, causing instability.